amitashukla/You-Dont-Know-JS/this & object prototypes/ch2.md

 So, pretty much any ol' function, including the built-in object functions like `Number(..)` (see Chapter 3) can be called with `new` in front of it, and that makes that function call a *constructor call*.
 This is an important but subtle distinction: **there's really no such thing as "constructor functions", but rather construction calls *of* functions.**

-When a function is invoked with `new` in front of it, otherwise known as a constructor call, the following things are done automatically:
+**When a function is invoked with `new` in front of it, otherwise known as a constructor call, the following things are done automatically**:

 1. a brand new object is created (aka, constructed) out of thin air
 2. *the newly constructed object is `[[Prototype]]`-linked*